Chinmay-Ankolekar/Hostel-Grievance-Redressal/README.md

 ## Component Library

-This project utilizes Component Library Preline, ComponentLand for predefined cards, pages, and other components.
+This project utilizes Component Library Preline, ComponentLand for cards, pages, and other components.

 ## Project Preview